1996 Indiana gubernatorial election: General election

-The only Great Lakes state to have a Democratic Governor going into the 1996 elections, Indiana became the center of the Republican Party's attention in that year's gubernatorial elections.
-A traditionally Republican state, Goldsmith and his party were considered to have the edge in the election.
-That changed, however, when questions about Goldsmith's performance as Mayor of Indianapolis surfaced, specifically regarding an August 27 brawl in the city involving several drunken policemen.
+The only Great Lakes state to have a Democratic governor going into the 1996 elections, Indiana became the center of the Republican Party's attention in that year's gubernatorial elections.
+In this traditionally Republican state, Goldsmith and his party were considered to have the edge in the election.
+That changed, however, when questions about Goldsmith's performance as mayor of Indianapolis surfaced, specifically regarding an August 27 brawl in the city involving several drunken policemen.
 Goldsmith's campaign was further hurt when it was revealed that several comments made about O'Bannon's record as part of the Indiana state government had been statistically incorrect.
-The effect of these gaffes was to erase the double digit lead Goldsmith had enjoyed throughout the summer, leaving him narrowly trailing O'Bannon.
+The effect of these gaffes was to erase the double-digit lead Goldsmith had enjoyed throughout the summer, leaving him narrowly trailing O'Bannon.

 O'Bannon, meanwhile, was able to take credit for a thriving economy and a recent tax surplus that had occurred during Bayh's administration.
-The Democrat centered his campaign on his record in the Indiana State Senate, simultaneously attacking Goldsmith for controversial decisions made during his tenure as Mayor of Indianapolis.
+The Democrat centered his campaign on his record in the Indiana State Senate, simultaneously attacking Goldsmith for controversial decisions made during his tenure as mayor of Indianapolis.
 By running what was later described as a "steady" campaign, O'Bannon was able to refute many of the charges Goldsmith brought against him while keeping the pressure on.
 Even so, the race remained tight down to election night, and Goldsmith reportedly settled in on November 5 expecting to be elected.